SeeMPS: A Python-based Matrix Product State and Tensor Train Library: Time Evolution Methods

-The effective Hamiltonians $H_\text{eff}^{(n, n+1)}$ and $H_\text{eff}^{(n)}$ are Hermitian operators obtained by contracting the MPO with the current left and right environments, managed efficiently by a \texttt{QuadraticForm}.
+The effective \jg{operators $\mathcal{L}_\text{eff}^{(n, n+1)}$ and $\mathcal{L}_\text{eff}^{(n)}$ are} obtained by contracting the MPO with the current left and right environments, managed efficiently by a \texttt{QuadraticForm}.
 The full-step TDVP evolution is obtained by composing these local solutions in sweeps.
 In particular, a left-to-right sweep followed by a right-to-left sweep yields a symmetric second-order integrator with local error $\mathcal{O}(\delta t^3)$.